payzeio/laravel-payze/README.md

 ### Transaction Info

-Get transaction info and update in database.
+Get transaction info and update in the database.

 **Parameters:**